Communication

 | Outcome | Frequent misunderstandings | Clear, shared meaning |

 Skills grow through reps, not reading.
-Pick one conversation a day and run a simple drill.
+The fastest way to practice active listening is to pick one conversation a day and run a simple drill.

 Before you respond, paraphrase what the other person said in one sentence.
 That single rule forces you to listen all the way through.
 Do it for a week and it starts to feel automatic.